etsy/Testing101/Testing_Best_Practices.md

 usability -- easy or hard.

 #### Exercises
 - How do we test the batching of jobs in the client?
-What if we don't want batching for a particular test?
+What if we do not want batching for a particular test?
 - What if, instead of writing a new `HttpJobTransmitter` class, we instead wrote different kinds of clients, one of them being `HttpJobClient`, each encapsulating its own job-sending protocol?
 What *other* classes would this approach necessitate to complete the `JobClient` system?
 Do you think this approach is better than the one above?
 - What do you think of the signature of the `sendJob()` method?
-If you don't like it, how would you improve it?
+If you do not like it, how would you improve it?

 ## Testing parts together

-The code is written for both client and server, but we've only tested each in isolation.
+The code is written for both client and server, but we have only tested each in isolation.
 We want to test that the system itself actually works, for example that we can successfully send a job from a real-life `JobClient` to a real-life `JobServer`.